MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- ====================================================================== -->
 ## List of experiments

-Most of the experiments that appear in the latest version of the Canary preview channel of Microsoft Edge are listed below.
+The experiments checkboxes that appear in the latest version of the Canary preview channel of Microsoft Edge are listed below.
+The Stable release is also noted, following behind the addition or removal of checkboxes in Canary.

 <!-- ============================================================================================================================================ -->